-CIP-008-7 Table R4 - Notifications and Reporting for Cyber Security Incidents Part Applicable Systems Requirements Measures 4.1 High impact BCS and their associated EACMS Medium impact BCS and their associated EACMS SCI supporting an Applicable System in this Part Initial notifications and updates shall include the following attributes, at a minimum, to the extent known: 4.1.1 The functional impact; 4.1.2 The attack vector used; and 4.1.3 The level of intrusion that was achieved or attempted.
-Examples of evidence may include, but are not limited to, dated documentation of initial notifications and updates to the E-ISAC and CISA, or their successors.
-4.2 High impact BCS and their associated EACMS Medium impact BCS and their associated EACMS SCI supporting an Applicable System in this Part After the Responsible Entity's determination made pursuant to documented process(es) in Requirement R1, Part 1.2, provide initial notification within the following timelines: Examples of evidence may include, but are not limited to, dated documentation of notices to the E-ISAC and CISA, or their successors.
+CIP-008-7 Table R4 - Notifications and Reporting for Cyber Security Incidents Part Applicable Systems Requirements Measures 4.1 High Impact BCS and their associated: EACMS Medium Impact BCS and their associated: EACMS SCI identified independently supporting an Applicable System in this Partabove Initial notifications and updates shall include the following attributes, at a minimum, to the extent known: 4.1.1 The functional impact; 4.1.2 The attack vector used; and 4.1.3 The level of intrusion that was achieved or attempted.
+Examples of evidence may include, but are not limited to, dated documentation of initial notifications and updates to the E-ISAC and CISA.